mamchenkov/CakePHP-GraphViz-Models/README.md

 Since version 2.1 (Angry Blue Octopus On Steroids), this script relies on phpDocumentor/Graphviz package, rather than directly on the command-line dot tool.
+But you will need to install the Graphviz command line tool incl. dot.

 Usage